 My friend Casey Miller has been a ski pro there for years, and she has some great advice.
-And might I add, it’s worth every penny to go with an instructor rather than learn for a friend or loved one.
+And might I add, it’s worth every penny to learn to ski with an instructor rather than learn for a friend or loved one.
 It’s safe to say that the ski pros of Aspen/Snowmass have saved more than a few relationships.
 Casey likes to help people get the basics down and then helping them move up to the blue runs on Elk Camp.

 Up on Elk Camp “there are great long cruisers,” says Casey.
 “With excellent natural terrain to help teach, without having to talk about it!
 The double fall lines and up and downs on Bear Bottom are some of my favorite, by playing on the natural banks of the slope you can really improve your parallel skiing throughout your entire turn.”

 Finally, there’s Aspen Highlands, home of the infamous Highlands Bowl.
 That Bowl alone might scare you, but with some solid basics acquired on Snowmass or Buttermilk, Highlands is a natural next step.
-Keep that trail map close, and don’t hike up the Bowl (or anywhere else for that matter), stick to the green runs that are clearly marked in the middle area of the mountain.
+Keep that trail map close, and don’t hike up the Bowl (or anywhere else for that matter), stick to the green beginner ski runs that are clearly marked in the middle area of the mountain.
 Just watch out because expert skiers are often zipping by.

-With bluebird days, moderate temps, and zero moisture in the air, Aspen/Snowmass is the ideal place to become a skier.
+With bluebird days and moderate temps, Aspen/Snowmass is the ideal resort in Colorado to learn to ski.
 And when all else fails, the easiest part of skiing to conquer is actually apres-ski.
-Head to the bar looking all official in your new gear, and order whatever the local next to you is having.
+Head to the nearest ski bar looking all official in your new gear, and order whatever the local next to you is having.
 Maybe he or she will offer to give you some tips.

 Want to learn to ski?
 Don’t be shy, Limelight Hotel has some serious deals on staying in Aspen.